AmoghTarun254/sustainability_llm/README.md

 ### Running the Frontend

-Ensure you have [Node.js](https://nodejs.org/en/download/package-manager) installed on your local machine
+Ensure you have [Node.js](https://nodejs.org/en/download/package-manager) installed on your local machine.

+Open a new terminal and enter the following commands.

 ```bash
 #Install Create-React-App Tool